bitfocus/companion-module-generic-swp08/HELP.md

 - Added support for more then 1024 sources/destinations
 - Tidy up config page layout
 - Add more supported device types to the module properties

+## Version 1.0.5
+- Added presets for some actions